avicks/Puzzles/README.md

 This repo contains personal solutions and attempts to the various problems on programming exercises.
 Included are:

-CodeSprint 2 by InterviewStreet
+CodeSprint 2 by InterviewStreet:

   1. Groupon's Fraud Detect (Java)

 Spotify's Code Challenge

   1. Three-State Memory Problem

   2. Troll Problem